 It is wide enough to accommodate most setups and has just the right amount of space to become a great home for many beautiful fish.

-Deciding which is best tank for you (especially for the first time) can be hard, but 20 gallon aquarium tends to be a universal choice that will rarely leave you disappointed.
+Deciding which is the best tank for you (especially for the first time) can be hard, but a 20 gallon aquarium tends to be a universal choice that will rarely leave you disappointed.